Dolomedes aquaticus

-Dolomedes aquaticus is a fishing spider that lives and hunts along the gravel banks of unforested New Zealand rivers.
-It prefers open riverbanks where it lives under rocks, usually less than 5 metres from the river.
-Its colouring allows it to blend in with river stones.
-Normally nocturnal, it sits and waits for its prey after dark, and can survive for short periods under the water.
+Dolomedes aquaticus is a species of fishing spider that lives and hunts along the gravel banks of unforested New Zealand rivers.
+It prefer open riverbanks where it typically lives under rocks, usually less than 5 metres away from the river.
+Its colouring allows it to camouflage against river stones.
+Normally nocturnal, it will sit and wait for prey after dark, and can survive for short periods under the water.

 Taxonomy

 Dolomedes aquaticus was described in 1887 by Peter Goyen.

 Description

-Females have a total body length of 13–26 mm, males being smaller at 11–18 mm.
-The fourth leg is longest, about 36 mm in females and 33 mm in males.
+Females have a total body length of 13–26 mm, whilst males are typically smaller at 11–18 mm.
+The fourth leg is the longest, about 36 mm in females and 33 mm in males.
 The cephalothorax is chocolate brown, with a supra-marginal band of yellow extending from the posterior slope to the anterior angle of the pars cephalica: falces, maxillæ, labium, and sternum chocolate-brown; legs and palpi, brown; abdomen above greenish-brown with two longitudinal rows of brown-margined yellow spots, at the sides greyish, and below dusky-brown with four more or less continuous longitudinal whitish stripes converging towards the anus.
 At the base of the dorsal surface there is a short median spathulate band of paler hue than the rest of that surface, and on each side of this band a short grey fleck.
 The cephalothorax and abdomen are densely covered with grey, yellow, and brown pubescence.